 Catalyst has also been a leader on issues related to women of color, and we continue our cutting edge work to understand the unique challenges women of color face in the workplace.

 We also focus on initiatives that aim to drive diversity and inclusion.
 Currently our #MenWhoGetIt and #IAmACatalyst campaigns are being supported with research, vlogs, blogs and strong social media presence.
 Tell us why you are a Catalyst and find out why it’s vital to get men involved in the conversation.

 Spanning the States

-Given Catalyst’s commitment to maintaining a virtual workplace, Catalyst employees can be found all over the United States.
-In addition to our brand-new New York headquarters, which is Catalyst’s largest physical office, and an office in Sunnyvale, California, Catalyst employees also live and work in Philadelphia, Boston, Los Angeles, Dallas, Atlanta, Chicago, and Columbus, among other cities.
+Because of Catalyst’s commitment to recruiting and retaining the best talent, Catalyst employees can be found all over the United States.
+In addition to working in our New York City headquarters, which is Catalyst’s largest physical office, and an office in Sunnyvale, California, Catalyst employees also work virtually from Philadelphia, Boston, Los Angeles, Dallas, Atlanta, Chicago, Minneapolis, Milwaukee, St. Louis, and Columbus, among other cities.

 About Catalyst in the United States

 Catalyst was established in the United States in 1962 by Felice N. Schwartz, a passionate activist who believed that women were an untapped resource who could help meet the United States’ growing labor shortage.
 Now, we are the leading nonprofit organization expanding opportunities for women and business.